-At Achilles, we know how important it is you have control of your supply chain and we offer an auditable process covering your suppliers that we manage on your behalf.
+At Achilles, we know how important it is you have control of your supply chain and have a supplier management process, we offer an auditable process covering your suppliers that we manage on your behalf.

 We use a single platform and questionnaire for supplier management, streamlining the process for all parties involved and lowering costs.
 Our registration, pre-qualification and risk management model is developed by buyers within specific industry sector communities, making it an effective way to on-board and manage suppliers.

-To get the most from suppliers and hold them to account, it’s important to track and measure their performance.
+To get the most from suppliers and hold them to account, it’s important to track and measure supplier performance.

 “That is essential to ensure suppliers meet immediate needs and to enable performance and value improvement activities to be pursued through the course of the contractual relationship.
 That requires the right data of course – which must be relevant and usable,” Mr Smith explained in his report.

 However, it isn’t just data that should form the basis of an effective supplier management policy and to ensure a supply chain runs smoothly, relationships should be a key area of focus.

 Indeed, the human element and a lack of communication can often be why relationships crumble.
 Similarly, when a supplier holds multiple contracts within an organisation, there is a risk that things will be managed in silo, harming the overall relationship.
 Mr Smith explains that where there is a case for supplier relationship management, the programme needs to be effectively structured and managed.

 However, in some cases supplier management doesn’t get the recognition or attention that it should.
 According to Mr Smith, this is the result of the fact that the two standard procurement cycles – transactional and sourcing – don’t align with the supplier management perspective.